Maverick Theatre Company Season Auditions

 Flight 12 Improv Auditions

-What to wear: Comfortable clothes you can move in, something you don’t mind getting on the floor in.
+What to wear: Comfortable clothes and shoes you can move in and don’t mind getting on the floor in.

 What to expect: This is a group audition.
-Expect to be video recorded in a group, and to demonstrate improvisation skills based upon specific games (see below).
+WOOT!
+Expect to be video recorded in a group, and expect to demonstrate improvisation skills based upon specific games (see below).

-What to prepare: Use this link to the Canadian Improv Games Quick Demos video.
+What to prepare: Use this link to the Canadian Improv Games Quick Demos video (here’s the link in case the embedded link doesn’t work: https://www.youtube.com/watch?v=CIHnGvbiWU8).
 Any of these may be played during the audition.
-The time marker after each title below indicates where in the video you’ll find the exercise.
+The time marker after each title below indicates where in the video you’ll fine the exercise.
 If you wish to see the rules written out, enter into your favorite search engine ‘Canadian Improv Games’ followed by the name of the game, e.g. Canadian Improv Games Johnson File.

 - YES AND 10:38 (watch this first —it’s a principle upon which improv is built)